-However, while the shared hosting plans DreamHost and SiteGround have quite a few things in common, they also have some notable differences, not least their prices.
+However, while the shared hosting plans of DreamHost and SiteGround have quite a few things in common, they also have some notable differences — not least their prices.

-So to help you decide which shared hosting plan is best for you, we’ve explored the main features of both hosts, used paid tools to measure the performance of their shared hosting plans, and dug into the technical details to give you a clear picture of exactly what you’ll get with each company.
+So, to help you to decide which shared hosting plan is best for you, I’ve explored the main features of both hosts, used paid tools to measure the performance of their shared hosting plans and dug into the technical details to give you a clear picture of exactly what you’ll get with each company.

-If it’s time to start a new website or change the host of your existing site, by the end of this comparison, you’ll know whether SiteGround or DreamHost is the best option to sign up with, or if your search continues.
+If it’s time to start a new website or change the host of your existing site, by the end of this comparison you’ll know whether SiteGround or DreamHost are the best option to sign up with, or if your search needs to continue.

 About DreamHost and SiteGround

-Although SiteGround have “only” been around since 2004, they have built up a great reputation, especially among WordPress users, thanks to their fast servers, professional support, and useful features.
-This all makes SiteGround a safe choice for anyone looking for high-quality shared hosting.
+Although SiteGround have ‘only’ been around since 2004, they’ve built a great reputation — especially among WordPress users — thanks to their fast servers, professional support and useful features.
+These all make SiteGround a safe choice for anyone looking for high-quality shared hosting.

-However, the SiteGround plans are quite expensive compared to some other well-known shared hosting providers.
+However, the SiteGround plans are quite expensive compared with some other well-known shared hosting providers.
 DreamHost, on the other hand, have some of the cheapest plans around.

-So is it worth paying extra for SiteGround hosting, and do the low-price DreamHost shared plans cut too many corners?
-By the time you’ve finished this DreamHost vs SiteGround comparison, you’ll know which one is the best option for your website.
+So, is it worth paying extra for SiteGround hosting, and do the low-price DreamHost shared plans cut too many corners?
+By the time you’ve finished this DreamHost vs SiteGround comparison, you’ll know which of the two will be the best choice for your website.

-Before we explore the main features of DreamHost and SiteGround and see the results from our speed and load handling tests, here’s a quick overview of their shared hosting plans.
+Before we explore the main features of DreamHost and SiteGround, and see the results from the speed and load handling tests, here’s a quick overview of their shared hosting plans.